Declared absconder, IPS officer Param Bir Singh appears before Mumbai police in extortion case | Law-Order

 Singh, who flew in here from Chandigarh, arrived at the office of the unit 11 of the Mumbai police's crime branch in Kandivali after 11 am.

 He left at around 6.15 in the evening, seven hours later.
-The IPS officer, who is still Director General of Home Guard in Maharashtra, arrived and left in an official car.
+The IPS officer, who is still Director General of Home Guards in Maharashtra, arrived and left in an official car.

-The crime branch questioned him in connection with an alleged extortion case registered at Goregaon police station in the city, a senior official said.
+The crime branch questioned him in connection with an alleged extortion case registered at Goregaon police station in the city, officials said.

+''As per the orders of the Supreme Court, I joined the investigation today,'' Singh said outside his official residence in Malabar Hill area later in the evening.

-''He cooperated with the probe and replied to all our questions.
-We have issued him a notice, stating that he should appear again whenever required,'' the official told PTI.
+''I have cooperated with the investigation....I have full faith in the court and all further process will be as per the orders of the court only,'' he told waiting mediapersons. ''He cooperated with the probe and replied to all our questions.
+We have issued him a notice, stating that he should appear again whenever required,'' a senior police official told PTI.

 Singh's lawyer Rajendra Mokashi said the IPS officer appeared as per the court's order, and was cooperating with the probe.